 Why It Matters

 Nature offers immense mental, physical, and emotional benefits, yet systemic inequities — including racial discrimination and economic disparities — have created a significant “nature gap.”
-A 2020 report from the Center for American Progress revealed that 77% of communities of color in Illinois are nature-deprived, compared to just 21% of white communities.
+Recent analysis from the Center for American Progress revealed that 78% of communities of color in Illinois are nature-deprived, compared to just 22% of white communities.
+Further, 70% of low-income communities in Illinois are more likely to live in nature-deprived areas, compared to 48% of middle-income communities.
+We believe neither your area code nor your income level should determine your access to the wonders of nature—and its benefits.

 Nurtured in Nature is actively working to close this gap by: